streamlink/streamlink/docs/cli.rst

 The stream you chose should now be playing in the player.
 It's a common use case to just want start the highest quality stream and not be bothered with what it's named.
-To do this just specify ``best`` as the stream name and Livestreamer will attempt to rank the streams and open the one of highest quality.
+To do this just specify ``best`` as the stream name and Streamlink will attempt to rank the streams and open the one of highest quality.
 You can also specify ``worst`` to get the lowest quality.

-Now that you have a basic grasp of how Livestreamer works, you may want to look into customizing it to your own needs, such as:
+Now that you have a basic grasp of how Streamlink works, you may want to look into customizing it to your own needs, such as:

-- Creating a :ref:`configuration file <cli-livestreamerrc>` of options you want to use
+- Creating a :ref:`configuration file <cli-streamlinkrc>` of options you want to use
 - Setting up your player to :ref:`cache some data <issues-player_caching>` before playing the stream to help avoiding buffering issues